Bruno Telushi: Flamurtari

-He returned to his hometown club Flamurtari in 2011 and was Immediately introduced into the first team, although he was an unused substitute in three of the club's Europa League games at the start of the season.
+Telushi was born in Vlorë.
+He returned to his hometown club Flamurtari in 2011 and was immediately introduced into the first team, although he was an unused substitute in three of the club's Europa League games at the start of the season.
 He made his Flamurtari and Albanian Superliga debut on 11 September 2011 against newly promoted side Kamza in a 2–1 win, with Telushi playing the full 90 minutes of the game.
 Flamurtari finished the season in the fourth place, and since Tirana was the Albanian Cup winner, Flamurtari gained the right to qualify in the Europa League for the next season.

 Telushi made his European debut on 5 July 2012 in the first leg of 2012–13 UEFA Europa League's first qualifying round against the Hungarian side Honvéd at home, playing full-90 minutes in a losing effort.
 He ended his European campaign by playing 73 minutes in the returning leg at Bozsik Stadion, as Flamurtari was eliminated with the aggregate 3–0.

-On 10 November 2013, Telushi scored his first career brace in the 11th matchday of Albanian Superliga against Lushnja; he scored the first two goals of his team before was replaced for Orjand Beqiri in the 83th minute, as Flamurtari won 4–3 thanks to a Lorenc Shehaj strike in the very last seconds of the match.
+On 10 November 2013, Telushi scored his first career brace in the 11th matchday of Albanian Superliga against Lushnja; he scored the first two goals of his team before being replaced by Orjand Beqiri in the 83rd minute, as Flamurtari won 4–3 thanks to a Lorenc Shehaj strike in the very last seconds of the match.
 On 11 November 2014, Telushi was named the new captain of Flamurtari thanks to his solid performances, taking the duty over Franc Veliu.

 On 17 October 2015, Telushi played his 100th league match during the 1–1 away draw against Tirana, playing full-90 minutes at Qemal Stafa Stadium.
 On 7 November 2015, during the league match against Teuta at Niko Dovana Stadium, Telushi was red-carded in 81st minute after punching Teuta's defender Silvester Shkalla.
 Flamurtari lost the match 3–1.
 Four days later, he was later suspended for 5 matches for his behaviour by the Disciplinary Committee of AFA.

 On 17 February of the following year, in the match valid for the returning leg of 2015–16 Albanian Cup quarter-final, Telushi scored the opener against Tirana in the 16th minute in an eventual 2–1 away win.
 Flamurtari, despite losing 1–0 in the first leg at home, progressed to the semi-final thanks to away goal rule.

-During 2016–17 season Telushi played 32 league matches, scoring four times in the process, as the team avoided the relegation by just one point.
+During the 2016–17 season, Telushi played 32 league matches, scoring four times in the process, as the team avoided relegation by just one point.
 He also contributed with 5 matches in Albanian Cup, scoring three times, including a brace in the first round against Iliria, as Flamurtari was eliminated in the quarter-finals.